-Jesus more that a member lives daily in his home and work as a child of God, than any kind of mission work he may do.
-No activity and no giving of money, and no deeds of mercy, needful as these things are, can ever take the place of honest holiness.
+Let us look at some things which, above all, the Lord desires of us.
+His first expectation of His people is holiness of life.
+It is a greater thing for a preacher to be unselfish than for him to be eloquent.
+Jesus is more honored by a member's living daily, in his home and in his work, as a child of God, than by any kind of mission work he may do.
+No activity, no gift of money, and no deeds of mercy, needful as these things are, can ever take the place of honest holiness.
 Our supreme objective is to be prepared to meet the Lord.
 We are not to be prepared some time in the future.
 We are to live prepared every day.
 No Adventist should ever lie down to sleep at night without knowing in his heart that he is prepared to meet the Lord.
 God's children, like Enoch, like Elijah, are to walk with God.

 The Lord has entrusted to His church the advent message of present truth.
 He expects His children to guard this divine treasure.
 We need today to study anew the doctrines of the Adventist message.
 Each one of them should be clearly understood.
-In this system of truth there are special principles, such as Sabbath-keeping, tithe, or temperance; and every truth demands obedience, even at the risk of our lives.
+In this system of truth there are special principles, such as Sabbathkeeping, tithe, and temperance, and every truth demands obedience, even at the risk of our lives.
 Notice carefully these words: "No man can be so situated that he cannot obey God."
-"There is no such thing as an impossibility to obey God."-"Sketches from the Life of Paul." page 296.
+"There is no such thing as an impossibility to obey God."-"Sketches From the Life of Paul," p.
+296.